 A combination of mortgage and rent verification may be provided to complete a 12-month housing payment history.
-When the borrower moved from rental to ownership a gap month is acceptable from the end of the rental period to the first payment due date, if applicable.
+When the borrower moved from rental to ownership a gap month is acceptable from the end of the

 Incomplete housing history may be accepted with written explanation on an exception basis.